cosmos/ibc/spec/ics-002-validity-predicate/README.md

 — from the perspective of IBC, a machine is defined entirely by its light client validation & equivocation detection logic.

 Clients could also act as thresholding views of other clients.
-In the case where modules utilizing the IBC protocol to interact with probablistic-finality consensus algoritms which might require different finality thresholds for different applications, one write-only client could be created to track headers and many read-only clients with different finality thresholds (confirmation depths after which state roots are considered final) could use that same state.
+In the case where modules utilising the IBC protocol to interact with probabilistic-finality consensus algorithms which might require different finality thresholds for different applications, one write-only client could be created to track headers and many read-only clients with different finality thresholds (confirmation depths after which state roots are considered final) could use that same state.